w3f/polkadot-wiki/docs/learn/how-to/view-mnemonic-signer.md

 !!! warning "IMPORTANT"

     The Polkadot Developer Signer is an account manager meant for power users and developers.
-There are several user-friendly browser extensions funded by the Polkadot Treasury that support a lot of features right from the extension.
+There are several user-friendly browser extensions that support a lot of features right from the extension.
 Discover them in [this article](where-to-store-dot.md).

 The only workaround for this would be to send your DOT to a newly created account:

-1\.
-Create a new Polkadot account.
+1. Create a new Polkadot account.

 2. Take note of the mnemonic phrase and save your new JSON file in a safe and secure place.